AdobeDocs/livefyre.en/help/using/c-streams/c-twitter-rules.md

 ---
 description: You can create Stream rules that pull content from Twitter.
-seo-description: You can create Stream rules that pull content from Twitter.
-seo-title: Twitter Rules
-solution: Experience Manager
 title: Twitter Rules
-uuid: a7fd2398-fd6b-4c24-92b2-7471176d7648
 exl-id: 3a5081eb-048d-4dcf-80a2-366af2cb2c86
 ---
 # Twitter Rules{#twitter-rules}